aerickson/tf_authoritative_scanner/README.md

 ## Overview

-The TFAuthoritativeScanner tool performs static analysis on Terraform files to detect the presence of specific authoritative GCP resources.
-It scans the specified directory (and optionally includes hidden directories) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.
-If such resources are found, it reports their file paths and line numbers, and exits with a non-zero status unless the lines are marked with an exception comment (# terraform_authoritative_scanner_ok).
-This helps ensure that the configuration complies with specified infrastructure management policies.
+`tfas` performs static analysis on Terraform files to detect the presence of specific authoritative GCP resources.
+It scans a specified directory (and optionally includes hidden directories) for Terraform configuration files (.tf) and identifies lines containing these authoritative resources.

+If such resources are found, it reports their file paths and line numbers, and exits with a non-zero status unless the lines are marked with an exception comment (`# terraform_authoritative_scanner_ok` inline or on the line before).

+## Background

+Authoritative Terraform resources are extremely dangerous because they will remove all non-Terraform managed resources and not mention it in `terraform plan` output.

+Authoritative Terraform resources should be used when setting up new infrastructure, but when managing inherited infrastructure it's extremely dangerous.